Halloween Fun Facts

 ON WOMAN'S DAY: Outrageous Celebrity Costumes

-The U.S. Census Bureau estimates there will be 41 million trick-or-treaters ages 5 to 14 in America this year.
-Parents are expected to spend $1 billion on children’s costumes—and if they’re on trend, most of the cash will go towards princess, witch, pirate or Spider-Man get-ups.
+The U.S. Census Bureau estimates there will be 41.1 million trick-or-treaters ages 5 to 14 in America this year.
+Parents are expected to spend $1.04 billion on children’s costumes—and if they’re on trend, most of the cash will go toward pumpkin, princess, witch or vampire getups.

 Halloween candy coffers wouldn’t be the same without California.
 Why?
 Because according to the U.S. Census Bureau, the Golden State leads the nation in nonchocolate confectionary production.
 Out of the 409 sites that manufacture nonchocolate confections in the U.S., California is home to 45 of them.

 In 1950, Philadelphia-based trick-or-treaters traded in a sweet tooth for a sweet action.
 In lieu of candy, residents collected change for children overseas and sent it to UNICEF.
 Subsequently, the Trick-or-Treat for UNICEF program was born.